tPayne0647/nautobot-api-sandbox/README.md

 This is just a basic program for me to play around with Nautobot Demo API (demo.nautobot.com)

 To install-
-* cd to the directory of this project
+* cd to the directory of this project (after cloning)
 *  type 'pip install .' in terminal and press enter

 to run program-
 * type 'nautobot_api_sandbox' in terminal and press enter
-* type in demo api token found at- demo.nautobot.com : aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+* copy and paste demo api token: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa (demo nautobot user token)
 * type in desired command and press enter.
-NOTE- you don't need to add '()' or "". just simply type the command and the name
+NOTE- you don't need to add '()' or "". just simply type the command + the name (eg. create_tenant tpayne, show_devices atl01)

 for help-
 * type help and press enter